Calculators

 Carbs fuel your body and workouts – and are the body’s preferred energy source.

-If you are coming from a low-carb background, this may seem high.
+If you come from a low-carb background, this may seem high.
 However, according to respected nutritional research, this is a moderate amount of carbs.

-If you are eating according to your TDEE, the notion that carbs cause weight gain or stop fat loss is incorrect.
+If you are eating according to your TDEE, the notion that carbs cause weight gain or prevent fat loss is incorrect.

 The best macro ratio for body recomposition